 Here we go!
 DIY raw dog food for the lazy raw feeders of the world.
 I feed a B.A.R.F. diet so that is 75% meat, bone, & organ with 25% vegetables &/or fruits from James Pendergast, Meal Formulator at Darwin’s Pet Products via Steve Brown.
 There are other raw diets out there that I hope to cover later but am starting with what I know.
 I based my meat, bone, & organ ratios on Perfectly Rawsom’s suggested amounts taking into account that I add more veggies than she does.

 - 25% vegetables, fruits, &/or nuts

 Livers, kidneys, & brains.
-Liver is a specialty organ due to dogs needing to have liver due to the high nutrient value.
-But not too much because of the high nutrient liver.
+Liver is a specialty organ due to dogs needing to have liver due to its high nutrient value.
+But not too much because of the high-nutrient liver.
 Dogs Naturally suggest 3.5 oz per week for small dogs & 7 oz per week for medium to large dogs.
-It is also the one ingredient I make sure is the highest of quality because everything that has ever gone into that animal has been filtered thru that liver.
+It is also the one ingredient I make sure is the highest quality because everything that has ever gone into that animal has been filtered thru that liver.
 The other organs can be mixed and matched.

 I add canned sardines a little to each meal during prep or as a treat/emergency meal once a week.
 Make sure the sardines are packed in water or oil only & you are good to go.

 Beginner DIY Raw Dog Food Tips